Deacon and Wife

 The earth isn’t flat, of course, but it is spherical, he says at dinner.
-Too, he’s not unconvinced that Jesus didn’t turn wine back into water.
+Too, he’s not unconvinced that Jesus didn’t turn wine back into water before He drank it.

 We’re trying to be church friends.
 Like Sherman sending a final telegram before cutting the wires.